Import and Export data in Azure Redis Cache

 I got an error when exporting my data to Azure Blob Storage.
 What happened?

 Export works only with RDB files stored as page blobs.
-Other blob types are not currently supported, including blob storage accounts with hot and cool tiers.
-For more information, see Blob storage accounts.
+Other blob types are not currently supported, including Blob storage accounts with hot and cool tiers.
+For more information, see Azure storage account overview.

 Learn how to use more premium cache features.